 This article was written by Avinash Shetty and Arunkumar Muralidharan.
 Our understanding of getting teams to own testing has accumulated over the years.
 One article cannot capture our ongoing journey of learning and improving.

 Fig 7.
-Testimonials from Qxf2 clients showing our evolution in approach
+Testimonials from Qxf2 clients showing our evolution in testing approach

 We have had to leave out a LOT of what we know just to keep this article to a reasonable length.
 So if you want us to elaborate on anything in this article or want to share your own experience on the topic, please reach out to Avinash ([email protected]) or Arun ([email protected]).